sforeman23/Retail-Sales-Analysis/README.md

 # 📊 Retail Sales & Operations Analysis (SQL)

 ## 📌 Overview
-This project analyzes retail sales and order data using SQL to identify revenue trends The goal is to demonstrate data analysis skills and the ability to generate business insights from raw data.
+This project analyzes retail sales and order data using SQL to identify revenue trends as well as use Python to help visualize the revenue trends.
+The goal is to demonstrate data analysis skills and the ability to generate business insights from raw data.

 ---

 ## 🛠 Tools Used
 - MySQL
 - MySQL Workbench
+- Python

 ---